drjoseluisheram/JLHR/content/thesis/_index.md

     text_link_url: ""
     text_series_label: Outline
     title: Revisiting my Doctoral Experience
-description: "Sometimes you want a souped-up series- a bundle of related pages
+description: "Sometimes you want a souped-up series- a bundle of related pages meant to be read in sequence.
-      \nmeant to be read in sequence.
-This section is like a blog series, \nto talk about my Doctoral experience and, particularly focusing in share my thesis.\n"
+    \nThis section is like a blog series to talk about my Doctoral experience and,
+    \nparticularly focusing in share my thesis.\n"
 layout: list-sidebar
 show_author_byline: false
 show_post_date: false